 Changes in Net Position.
-The table on page MD&A 3 presents information on the Commission's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference between the four reported as net position at April 30, 2017, 2016 and 2015.
+The table on page MD&A 3 presents information on the Commission's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference between the four reported as net position at April 30, 2018, 2017 and 2016.
 Net capital assets represent the total of assets capitalized less accumulated depreciation.

-The net position for the Commission increased by \$10.4 million to \$504.5 million in fiscal year 2017.
-Net capital assets decreased by \$4.5 million in fiscal year 2017 due to depreciation expense of \$8.4 million offset by investment in new construction and equipment of \$3.9 million.
+Net capital assets decreased by \$5.0 million in fiscal year 2018 due to depreciation expense of \$8.7 million offset by investment in construction, vehicles and equipment of \$3.7 million.

-Net investment in capital assets also declined by \$4.5 million from the prior year.
-This is due to the \$4.5 million decrease in capital assets mentioned above.
+Net investment in capital assets decreased \$5.0 million from the prior year.
+This is due to the \$5.0 million decrease in capital assets mentioned above.
 The Commission repaid all of its loans at the end of fiscal year 2016.

-The Commission's net position at the end of fiscal year 2016 was \$494.1 million, which was an increase of \$44.8 million from the prior year end.
-Net capital assets decreased by \$3.4 million in fiscal year 2016 due to depreciation expense of \$8.1 million offset by investment in construction, vehicles and equipment of \$4.7 million.
+Net capital assets decreased by \$4.5 million in fiscal year 2017 due to depreciation expense of \$8.4 million offset by investment in new construction and equipment of \$3.9 million.